 Erosion happens when sugars interact with plaque on the teeth to form an acidic film which then interferes with the enamel coating.
 This can be prevented in several ways such as reducing your sugar intake and brushing regularly, though if you’re at risk of severe tooth decay which could lead to excruciating pain, a doctor will prescribe a fluoride-rich toothpaste to be used after every meal.

 Below are some common medicines often used to treat dental problems.
 Please note, this is not an exhaustive list and other non-medical methods or lifestyle changes may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team